Are you passionate about creative writing, longing to craft the next great American novel?

 The first Star Wars movie provides an excellent example of rising action in modern fiction.
 Luke’s journey to find R2D2 after the droid runs off, the attack on his family, the escape from Mos Eisley, and the dramatic rescue of Princess Leia on the Death Star are all components of the movie’s rising action.

-Although the battle between Obi-Wan Kenobi and Darth Vader on the battle station may seem climatic, it sets the stage for the later space battle and Luke’s growth into the hero he needs to be.
+Although the battle between Obi-Wan Kenobi and Darth Vader on the battle station may seem climactic, it sets the stage for the later space battle and Luke’s growth into the hero he needs to be.

 It’s all part of the rising action.

-How to Start Rising Action
+How to Start Your Rising Action Sequence

-There’s no hard and fast rule when rising action starts in a story.
-It begins immediately after the exposition, but there’s no rule on how long your exposition should be.
 Stories that follow multiple characters in multiple settings may have numerous sequences of exposition and rising action.

 It doesn’t have to be epic.
 Not all stories are hero-tale fantasies.
-Dramas, mysteries, love stories, and other genres can start with subtle actions, like reading a love note, heading to work, or taking the dog out for a run.
+Dramas, mysteries, love stories, and other genres can begin with subtle actions, like reading a love note, heading to work, or taking the dog out for a run.

 Let your plot outline guide your rising action.